ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 #GIT COMMANDS
 Here we have a list of shell command and their purposes
-##pwd
+##0-current_working_directory
-this command prints the current working directory
+This script prints the current working directory
+##1-listit
+This script prints the files and directories contained in the current directory